 But university fees in Singapore can be quite hefty, even at a local uni.
 Currently a uni course typically costs upwards of $30,000.

 If your child is gunning to be a doctor, set aside about $130,000.
-If it’s a foreign education you’re thinking of, the figure goes up to about $200,000, give or take a couple of thousands depending on where that foreign university is.
+If it’s a foreign education you’re thinking of, the figure goes up to more than $200,000, give or take a couple of thousands depending on where that foreign university is.

 So that’s why it’s important to put aside money for your child’s education and to do it as soon as possible.
 If you have more than one child, the need increases.